How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 The POAS calculation uses gross profit (net sales – cost of goods sold) rather than net profit to limit operational inefficiency damaging marketing.
 Advertisers cannot influence your manufacturing and shipping.

-How do you get the data to calculate the 3 holy grail metrics?
+How do you get the data to calculate the 4 holy grail metrics?

-To get these key three marketing metrics, I recommend Triple Whale.
+To easily get these key marketing metrics, I recommend Triple Whale.
 The tool also gives you extra insight for decisions with your own server-side pixel to track first-party data.
 This deals with tracking limitations of Apple’s privacy policy.

 We ask all clients to sign up to Triple Whale because it becomes the heart for growth.
 Triple Whale can become the central source of truth for your Shopify store to view all meaningful data in real-time.